-Back to the problem that we would like to address.
-Vintage garments are usually quite the opposite of fair and the term 'recycled' is not an appropriate description for the practice of reselling them.
+Vintage garments are usually the opposite of fair and the term “recycled” is not an appropriate description for the practice of reselling them.
 Here is why:

 If a woman is in desperate and urgent need of money (for example if her child is sick or she has unexpected expenses or her husband can’t find work and she needs food for her family), she will sell any of her Huipils without questioning the low price she is selling it for, even if it is really meaningful to her.

-Products made from used Huipiles are often promoted as 'recycled'.
-But recycling means finding a new use for something that is broken or no longer useful for some other reason.
-But with these garments it is different: the process of reselling is destroying something meaningful rather than giving it a new meaning.
-The promotion of products made out of vintage textiles from Guatemala leads to a decreased value and appreciation of the work and culture among Maya women.
+Products made from used Huipiles are often promoted as “recycled”.
+But recycling means finding a new use, for something that is broken or no longer useful for some other reason.
+But with these garments it is different: the process of reselling is rather destroying something meaningful than giving it a new meaning.
+The promotion of products made from vintage textiles from Guatemala, leads to a decreased value and appreciation of the work and culture among Maya women.
 They do not see the worth of their craft which in the long run means the loss of their cultural identity and heritage.

 Erin Semine Kökdil &